Lazarus Component Library

 The Lazarus Component Library, abbreviated LCL, is a visual software component library for the Lazarus IDE.

 Description

 The LCL consists of a collection of units that provide components and classes especially for visual tasks.
 It is based on the Free Pascal libraries RTL and FCL.
 By binding platform-specific widgetsets it supports platform-sensitive software development for several operating systems including Android, Desktop Linux, Mac OS X and Windows.
 Lazarus source code files is under a mix of licenses: GNU General Public License, version 2 (GPLv2), a modified LGPL, and the MPL.

-LCL support GTK2, Qt4, Qt5, Qt6, fpGUI for BSD, Linux, macOS and Windows, Win32 for Windows, Cocoa for macOS, as well as MUI for Amiga systems and more.
+LCL supports GTK2, Qt4, Qt5, Qt6, fpGUI for BSD, Linux, macOS and Windows, Win32 for Windows, Cocoa for macOS, as well as MUI for Amiga systems and more.